baverman/snaked/doc/python.rst

 Type hints
 ----------

-This is the most exiting Snaked's part.
-It allows to provide additional type information to rope for better type inferring and as consequence better completion and code navigation.
+This is the most exiting Snaked part.
+It allows you to provide additional type information to rope for a better type inferring and as consequence, better completion and code navigation.

-What hints can be provided:
+Hints that can be provided:

 * Function/method param types.